michalmanko/php-library-holiday/README.md

 Michalmanko/Holiday is a small library to check if a specified date is a holiday in a specific country.

 ## Requirements
-Michalmanko/Holiday requires php >= 5.3.
+Michalmanko/Holiday requires PHP 5.3.23 or later.

 ## Installation